YaLTeR/niri/README.md

 Niri also works with some parts of xdg-desktop-portal-gnome.
 In particular, it supports file choosers and monitor screencasting (e.g. to [OBS]).

+### Xwayland

+See [the wiki page](https://github.com/YaLTeR/niri/wiki/Xwayland) to learn how to use Xwayland with niri.

 ## Default Hotkeys

 When running on a TTY, the Mod key is <kbd>Super</kbd>.